A ramped-up push for peace is splintering Afghanistan’s already fragile government

 Perhaps the more significant political rift exacerbated by increased U.S. diplomatic pressure is that between Abdullah and Ghani.
 The two men have been political rivals for decades, but under an agreement that settled a bitter presidential election dispute, Abdullah was charged with leading peace talks with the Taliban.
 Now, he said, Ghani’s team isn’t consulting him regarding the details of its proposal.

-Karzai said the U.S. approach has “not necessarily” brought the Afghan president and Abdullah closer together, but he said he is also hopeful currently divergent ideas will mesh.
+Karzai said the U.S. approach has “not necessarily” brought the Afghan president and Abdullah closer together, but he said he is also hopeful divergent ideas will eventually mesh.

 Karzai’s public statements in the face of increased U.S. pressure have been restrained.
 During his last years in office he was a fierce critic of the United States, particularly on civilian casualties, and has often blasted Ghani’s more measured stand on the issue.
 He’s also been at odds with Abdullah and out of office remains one of the country’s most powerful political players.